Branding is possibly the most practical and economical way to permanently mark almost any material other than metal or glass.

 - Dwell Time- Dwell time refers to the contact time between the branding die and the material to be marked.
 This time is determined by the die temperature relative to the melting or burning temperature of the material.

 - Depth of Brand- The longer the dwell time and the greater the pressure, the deeper the branded mark.
 The desired depth of the mark depends on the application requirements and the desired appearance.

 Learn More About Using a Branding Iron

-To learn more about how to successfully mark your brand using a branding iron, download our free How to Make a Quality Brand guide.
+To learn more about successfully marking your brand using a branding iron, download our free How to Make a Quality Brand guide.

-The guide will provide you with a detailed explanation of all five factors that make a successful brand.
+The guide will provide a detailed explanation of all five factors that make a successful brand.

 This post was published on January 17, 2023 and updated on January 17, 2023.